 No, there is no requirement in any circumstances.

-As required by Thailand Immigration law, all Thailand Elite Residence Program members must perform and file a 90-day report 15 days before or seven days after their 90 days' period expiry date.
+As required by Thailand Immigration law, all Thailand Privilege Residence Program members must perform and file a 90-day report 15 days before or seven days after their 90-day period expiry date.
+However, if the member exits Thailand at any time before the 90-day period, the day count will subsequently restart from the first day of re-entry into Thailand.

-For Thailand Elite Residence Program Privilege Entry visa holders, the member merely needs to inform TPC 14 days in advance of the intention to stay over 90 days and request TPC to submit the 90-day report on their behalf.
-To do so, the Thailand Elite Residence Program Privilege Entry visa holder must drop off their passport at TPC’s head office in Bangkok on Monday and collect it on Friday afternoon.
+For Thailand Privilege Residence Program visa holders, the 90-day report service is redeemable for one point, and the member merely needs to inform TPC 14 days in advance of the intention to stay over 90 days and request TPC to submit the 90-day report on their behalf.
+To do so, the Thailand Privilege Residence Program visa holder must drop off their passport at TPC’s head office in Bangkok on Monday and collect it on Friday afternoon.
 For members staying in Phuket, Chiang Mai, and Chonburi, the passport may be dropped off at TPC’s contracted agents in each province.

-If the successful applicant already holds a driving license, the process of driving license conversion could generally be done within a day with the assistance of an Elite Personal Liaison (EPL).
+If the successful applicant already holds a driving license, the process of driving license conversion could generally be done within a day with the assistance of an EPL.
 This service must be booked in advance.

 A driver’s license can be obtained from the Department of Land Transport or the closest department to the applicant’s residence if living in a different province.
 The necessary documents are as follows: